schiffma/OpenAI_DB/README.md

    OPENAI_API_KEY=<your OpenAI API key>
    ```

-6. Create the GWR-DuckDB databases:
+6. Create the DuckDB databases for the topics available:

    ```bash
    $ python load_Global_Power_Plants_from_csv_duckdb.py